DARE admissions scheme for students with disabilities

 The DARE programme runs nationwide information sessions for students and their parents/guardians to deal with queries about preparing the application.

-You can download a detailed Application Guide (pdf) to help with your application.
+You can download a detailed Application Handbook and checklists to help with your application.